aserv92/docker-aws-cli/README.md

 A [Docker](https://www.docker.com) image for the AWS Command Line Interface

+View on Docker Hub [aserv92/aws-cli](https://hub.docker.com/r/aserv92/aws-cli)

+## Why?
+This image allows you to control the user ID that the main process inside the container runs as.

 ## Directories
 - `/home/user/.aws` This is the AWS configuration directory.
 Mount this to your local user account to use your AWS configuration
 - `/workdir` This is the working directory that is set when tyhe container starts